fatihsen-dev/fatihsen-dev/README.md

 ## 👋 Hi, I’m Fatih

-I live in Turkey and I'm a Front-end developer.
-I am currently developing myself in the field of Full-Stack, I love to learn and research.
-In my spare time I like to play games and exchange information with other developers.
+Hi, I'm Fatih.
+I am a curious front-end developer who continues to learn and research in order to become a full-stack developer.
+I enjoy learning new technologies, designing, and examining other people's designs and code.

 -  Learning: NextJs, VueJs, And backend
 -  Contact me: fatihydrm@outlook.com